FAQ

 Unfortunately, we do not offer the change language function within different countries.
 If you want the app in English, use our International version.
 However, if you are a French-speaker living in Sweden, the only way to access a different language is to change the country of your app.
 Please note that offers and information about maternity care and clinic appointments are specific for that country.
 As long as you keep this in mind, the design of the app is the same, and what is happening to your body and your baby is the same.

-How do I add a multiple pregnancy in the app?
+How do I add a multiple pregnancy?

 Because the percentage of all pregnancies that are twin births is so low, we have not been able to dedicate resources to fully adapting the app to multiple pregnancies.
 Now this doesn’t mean we don’t feel this is important, and we know there is a huge interest among those of you expecting twins (or more) to be able to read about it in the app.
 It is something we will be taking into account in future development of the app!